phac-nml/irida-plugin-sistr/README.md

 Below you will find more detailed explanations of each step above.

 # Install
-As most IRIDA plugins, this plugin is readily installable by the placement of the `*.jar` file (from the Releases section of this repo) in `/etc/irida/plugins` directory.
+As most IRIDA plugins, this plugin is readily installable by the placement of the `*.jar` file ([sistr-plugin-1.1.1.jar](/jar/sistr-plugin-1.1.1.jar)) in `/etc/irida/plugins` directory.
 After IRIDA server restart, the new pipeline should appear in the list of pipelines.

 # Dependencies